 disease, or impacted teeth may cause bad breath.

 properly cleaned from appliances can rot or cause bacteria and odor.

 Loose-fitting dentures may cause sores or infections in the mouth, which can

 cause bad breath.

-Medications: Many medications including
+Medications: Many medications, including antihistamines and

-shots, triamterene, and paraldehyde.
+shots, triamterene (Dyrenium), and paraldehyde.